kpreid/shinysdr/README.md

 -----

 The server uses a configuration file, which is Python code.
-Run
+Run this command to create an example file:

 <pre>python -m shinysdr.main --create <var>filename</var></pre>

-to create an example file.
+(If you have installed ShinySDR via `setup.py` then you can write `shinysdr` instead of `python -m shinysdr.main`.)

 Edit it to specify your available hardware and other desired configuration (such as a HTTPS server certificate and the location of the state persistence file); instructions are provided in the comments in the example file.